-The issues were identified at the Pathology First site for the Essex screening programme, run by Southend University Hospital NHS Foundation Trust, Basildon and Thurrock University Hospitals NHS Foundation Trust, as well as private sector partners – Integrated Pathology Partnerships.
+The issues were identified at the Pathology First site for the Essex screening programme, run by Southend University Hospital NHS Foundation Trust and Basildon and Thurrock University Hospitals NHS Foundation Trust, as well as private sector partners – Integrated Pathology Partnerships.

-The service has told Pulse that so far 17 women have been found to have been erroneously told their results were negative, but only 900 of the 2,500 have been checked so far.
+The service has told Pulse that so far 17 women have been found to have been erroneously told their results were negative, but only 900 of the 2,500 have been checked to date.

 GPs in the area were informed of the issue yesterday by NHS England and Public Health England.